arezamoosavi/fpianeska/README.md

 # fpianeska
-Hands on bigdata (I dont know right now)
+Hands on bigdata (Spark and Scala)